gjacopo/RCVS/README.rst

 Note that from version 1.2, parallel implementation has also been incorporated (using either :mod:`multiprocessing` or :mod:`mpi` module) in |RIOS|.

-**RIOS CANNOT BE DISTRIBUTED WITH KINKi** project owing to the incompatibility of GNU GPL and EUPL licenses.

 **Examples**

 As to demonstrate how to reproduce some of the standard/simple CVIP processing